How to say “how old are you?” in Japanese

 Definition and meaning of “oikutsu desu ka”

-- ikutsu – いくつ : a noun widely used to mean ‘how many’, ‘how old’, or ‘what number’ in Japanese.
-It can be considered as an indefinite numeral.
+- ikutsu – いくつ : a noun widely used to mean ‘what number’, ‘how many’, ‘how old’, or such in Japanese.

 Then, let me explain how to use “oikutsu desu ka” through the example sentence below.